What Really Happened to Jasper Taylor?

 “Governments around the world actually started to perceive them as a threat,” said a member of the Cascadia Foreign Relations office on condition of anonymity, “Hell, they started to scare us, too.
 They were huge.
 They were everywhere.
 Everybody was using their technology in everything.
 It was inescapable.”

 “We actually thought about breaking up the company,” said Alberto Schwartz, the former head of the Cascadia Securities Authority, “We thought about breaking up the company into two different parts.
-One managed by Taylor and one managed by Marinos.
+Taylor managed one, and Marinos managed the other.
 It was the only way we could think to try to contain the company.
-I think we might have tried if it weren’t for [Nathan] Chambers stepping in to quash it.
+We might have tried if it hadn’t been for [Nathan] Chambers to step in to quash it.
 Chambers made the case that they weren’t hurting anybody, that they were a profound force for good in the world, and that splitting that up would be bad.
 Some folks bought into that argument.
 I didn’t, and I was removed because of it.”

 The Birth of Sarah